percona/everest-doc/docs/release-notes/Percona Everest 0.4.0 (2023-10-30).md

 We've optimized the backup creation process, providing you with the flexibility to access **Settings** and set up a storage location when none is configured yet.
 This ensures that you can quickly generate the resources you need right when creating on-demand and scheduled backups.

+### Option to install Everest on Kubernetes (experimental)

+We've introduced a [new manual installation option](../install/installtoK8.md) for setting up Everest on Kubernetes.

+!!! note alert alert-primary "Warning"
+    This feature is currently in a technical preview stage, and we recommend using it solely for testing purposes!
+This is because it exposes Everest to the world without any user authentication.

+For a more secure and recommended installation process, make sure to install Everest using the Docker procedure, either via the QuickInstall script or via [manual installation](../install/installtoK8.md).

 ## Known limitations